mynameisfiber/cider-go/README.md

 The configuration you use can be as flexible as you want.
 In fact, the previous configuration could be changed to:

 ```
-$ ./cider-go --redis-group=hostA:1234:1,hostB:1234:1,hostC:1234:1,hostD:1234:1
+$ ./cider-go --redis-group=hostA:1234,hostB:1234,hostC:1234,hostD:1234
 ```

 In which case every host has the full dataset and reads are spread out, or

 ```
-$ ./cider-go --redis-group=hostA:1234:1
+$ ./cider-go --redis-group=hostA:1234
-               --redis-group=hostB:1234:1
-               --redis-group=hostC:1234:1
-               --redis-group=hostD:1234:1
+             --redis-group=hostB:1234
+             --redis-group=hostC:1234
+             --redis-group=hostD:1234
 ```

 where every host has 25% of the dataset.

 #### Usage

 Since the `cider-go` layer understands the redis protocol and acts as a pass-through, nothing special needs to be done in order to use your new ultra-sharded redis cluster.
 Simply connect to the `cider-go` using your usual redis client library and enjoy.
-Some caveats are:

-* You cannot have multiple databases.
-This could be fixed in the future by having `cider-go` prepend keys with a pseudo-database, but it is highly unlikely
-* Some commands are not supported.
+One caveat is that some commands are not supported.
 This is mainly because they would not play nicely with keeping all shards in a shard-group synced up.
 These commands are:
    * MGET (likely to be supported in the future)
    * MSET (likely to be supported in the future)
    * SPOP